Prajwal-Vijay/Pursuer_Evader_Games/MEG_Python/Readme.md

 ## Overview

-This project implements a sophisticated pursuit-evasion game where a single pursuer attempts to capture multiple evaders while the evaders try to reach a target position.
+This project implements a pursuit-evasion game where a single pursuer attempts to capture multiple evaders while the evaders try to reach a target position.
 The simulation uses principles from:

 - **Differential Game Theory** - Mathematical framework for multi-agent strategic interactions
 - **Barrier Functions** - Determining win conditions and game feasibility